 Standardized by the GSMA, eSIM is a built-in device feature introduced few years back in a variety of consumer devices like smartwatches, smartphones, tablets, and laptops.
 Since 2018, Apple has released eSIM in all its iPhone models (except for those distributed in mainland China) and with iPhone 12 eSIM penetration in iOS devices is expected to reach 50% in 2021.
 Android and other devices are also picking up the eSIM feature rapidly, especially as Samsung and Huawei introduced eSIM in their flagship devices earlier in 2020.
 And as eSIM evolves to become an Integrated SIM (“iSIM”) feature in the main device processer (e.g. as a System-on-Chip), it’ll become a “defacto” default feature for consumer devices and appliances, especially low-cost smartphones.

 eSIM – and the digital possibilities it brings to cellular connectivity – is paving the way for a new generation of REST and HTTPS-based API’s, giving reliable and secure access to cellular networks around the globe.
-In a similar manner to how web and mobile developers use API’s to add virtual numbers, VoIP calling and texting features to their applications, with eSIM now it is possible to bundle and/or offer cellular data services with any web service or mobile app using QR codes (i.e. base64 strings turned into images) or activation codes.
-Such value-add connectivity can be sourced using API’s to be either sponsored or sold online to consumers, as a complimentary or ancillary service.
+In a similar manner to how web and mobile developers use mobile API’s to add virtual numbers with VoIP calling and texting features to their applications, with eSIM and wireless API’s now it is possible to bundle and/or offer cellular data services with any web service or mobile app using QR codes (i.e. base64 strings turned into images) or activation codes.
+Such value-add connectivity can be sourced using wireless API’s to be either sponsored or sold online to consumers, as a complimentary or ancillary service.